spacetelescope/jwst/docs/jwst/model_blender/main.rst

 Model Blender performs 2 operations:

-  - Accumulate, blend and set metadata when combining several models (like as is done during resampling) using combination rules defined in the datamodel schemas.
+  - Accumulate, blend and set metadata when combining several models ( as is done during resampling) using combination rules defined in the datamodel schemas.
-  - Record the metadata of input models in a "table" added to the combined model.
+  - Record the metadata of input models in a table added to the combined model.

 One problem with combining data from multiple exposures stems from not being able